mahakal001/bashScripts/tmux/README.md

 #WARNING : This README.md file gives different look on github.Please use vim to read this.The ascii art
            is also disturbed in the online view.So use Vim or the raw file
 # Subject : A Simple Tmux script
-# Coder   : Mohit Kumar
+# Coder   : Mohit Pilkhan
 # Contact : mkal001@cyberdude.com
 # Successfully tested on : Ubuntu 14.04 x-86-64 bit